So who will sing mothers song this song

 Writers groups connected with the Northern Territory Writers’ Centre are:

-- KROW – Katherine Region of Writers, whose meetings are held at the Katherine Public Library Tea Room, every second Saturday of the month
+KROW – Katherine Region of Writers.
+Meetings are held at the Katherine Public Library Tea Room, 10am to 12noon every second Saturday of the month.
+For further details, please contact email@example.com

 Visit The Northern Territory Writers’ Centre for more information on how to get involved with any of these writing groups.